SameetAsadullah/Tic-Tac-Toe-Using-Minimax-Algorithm/README.md

-# Tic-Tac-Toe-Using-Minimax-Algorithm
+<h1 align="center">Tic Tac Toe Using Minimax Algorithm</h1>

+### Description
-Tic-Tac-Toe game coded in Python using Minimax Algorithm
+Tic-Tac-Toe game coded in Python using Minimax Algorithm.
+You can choose the player as:
+- X
+- O